 Taking the first steps on the journey to data-driven HR is always difficult.
 The barriers may include a variety of issues, including data integrity, knowledge gaps, and an excessive amount of HR-Tech solutions.
 Furthermore, a small or medium business may lack the appropriate volume of data, the resources for shiny Analytics tools, and the right talent to lead initiatives and projects.
-Nevertheless, with the guidance that I offer, and mentoring in People Analytics, and with the right attitude and will power, HR leaders in SMBs can successfully overcome those barriers, and use People Analytics practices to impact their business.
+Nevertheless, with the guidance that I offer, and mentoring in People Analytics, and the right attitude and willpower, HR leaders in SMBs can successfully overcome those barriers, and use People Analytics practices to impact their business.

 I believe that People Analytics will become mainstream when it is common in all businesses, both Corporates, and SMBs.
 My mission as a People Analytics consultant is to make it happen, sooner and faster, among businesses in Tel Aviv.
 I am honored and fortunate to take part in some success stories of HR leaders in SMBs.
 One of the most inspiring, and frankly my favorite client, is Michal Shoval, who leads the HR department in GIA Israel.

-I interviewed Michal lately, in a fireside chat during my People Analytics class in Lahav Executive Education – University of Tel Aviv.
+I interviewed Michal lately, in a fireside chat during my People Analytics class in Lahav Executive Education, University of Tel Aviv.
 Michal offered us an introspective approach to our joint journey, as a mentee and mentor: the motives, the obstacles, the quick win, the team participation, and more.
-I’m happy to share this interview now with my whole People Analytics community, and I’m sure this story will inspire other HR managers in SMBs who still struggle their first steps in the field of People Analytics.
+I’m happy to share this interview now with my whole People Analytics community, and I’m sure this story will inspire other HR managers in SMBs who still struggle with their first steps in the field of People Analytics.

 LSH: Tell us a little about yourself, Michal; your company, your role, and your background.